e-dant/watcher/README.md

 until it is asked to stop or it hits an unrecoverable error.

-Because *Watcher* has a stream operator, it is trivial to quickly build programs that yield some useful information, such as this:
+It is trivial to quickly build programs that yield some useful information:

 ```json
 "water.watcher.stream": {